Tokyo Tower (Photo: Karen Zheng)

 It has been said that the fear of heights is due to a fear of a desire to jump.
 Perhaps it is so, but one would never know if you never try.
 Take your chance with Tokyo Tower.

-Other fun entertainment options within Tokyo Tower include the Foot Town that houses an aquarium, museum, gallery, souvenir shops and restaurants.
+Other fun entertainment options within Tokyo Tower include the Foot Town that houses a museum, gallery, souvenir shops and restaurants.